mkner/robo-time/README.md

 * Interface is available in both command line mode and functional output mode for source code

-* Output formats have commonly used options and forms that allow easy and flexible reformatting for specific requirements.\
+* Output formats have commonly used options and forms that allow easy and flexible reformatting for specific requirements.

+<\br>

 Installation: